nesi/hpc_training/_lessons/002-accessing_resources.md

 ---
 layout: post
-title: Kupe - getting access
+title: Kupe: getting access
+permalink: /lessons/kupe-access/
 ---

 You will learn how to set up your account on Kupe and how to log in onto the machine.